MarlinFirmware/Marlin/buildroot/share/fonts/uxggenpages.md

 ### Supported hardware

 Marlin supports HD44780 character LCD and 128x64 graphical LCD via U8GLIB.
-Because of the limitation of HD44780 hardware, Marlin can only support three character sets for that hardware:
+Because of the limitation of HD44780 hardwares, Marlin can only support three character sets for that hardware:
 Japanese (kana_utf8), Russian/Cyrillic (ru), or Western (Roman characters)